 Generic Drugs Market - By Application:

-Based on the application, cardiovascular disease is one of the leading causes of death worldwide, including heart failure, circulatory disorders, high blood pressure, cholesterol, dyslipidemia, angina, arrhythmias, and stroke.
-The cardiovascular segment covers more than 6% of the global generic drug market due to a series of cardiovascular drug patent expiration.
-In addition, global population growth in general and population aging prove beneficial for the health care sector in general and the manufacturers of generic drugs.
+Based on the application, the cardiovascular segment is estimated to showcase a healthy CAGR during the forecast period.
+CVDs are one of the leading causes of death worldwide, including heart failure, circulatory disorders, high blood pressure, cholesterol, dyslipidemia, angina, arrhythmias, and stroke.
+Moreover, the cardiovascular segment covers more than 6% of the global generic drug market due to a series of cardiovascular drug patent expiration.
+In addition, global population growth and aging benefit the healthcare sector and the manufacturers of generic drugs.

 Generic Drugs Market - By Region:

-Geographically, North America held the most substantial share value in the global generic drugs market in 2019 and is predicted to maintain the same dominating position throughout the forecast period.
-It is mainly due to the prescription patterns that are mostly covered with branded generic drugs.
-Hence, the demand for the market is high in this region.
-Europe is anticipated to have significant growth due to an increase in the commonness of chronic diseases and government support for the generic drug market.
+Geographically, the North American generic drugs market held the largest share of the global generic drugs market in 2022 and is predicted to maintain the same dominating position throughout the forecast period.
+It is mainly due to the prescription patterns mostly covered with branded generic drugs.
+Hence, the demand for generic drugs is high in this region.
+The United States had the largest market share of 92% for generic drugs in North America in 2022, followed by Canada having a market share of 8%.

 KEY MARKET PLAYERS:

-Some of the notable market participants leading the global generic drugs market profiled in the report are Ranbaxy Laboratories, Ltd, Actavis, Mylan, Inc., Industries, Ltd., Dr. Reddy’s Laboratories, Par Pharmaceutical, Inc., Sandoz International GmbH, Hospira, Inc., Apotex, Inc., Watson Pharmaceuticals, Ltd., Teva Pharmaceutical and others.
+A few of the notable market participants operating in the global generic drugs market profiled in the report are Ranbaxy Laboratories, Ltd, Actavis., Viatris, Dr. Reddy’s Laboratories, Par Pharmaceutical, Inc., Sandoz International GmbH, Hospira, Inc., Apotex, Inc., Pfizer Inc.., Teva Pharmaceutical and others.

 KEY DEVELOPMENTS IN THIS MARKET:

 The global generic drugs market size was valued at USD 311.53 billion in 2022.